jrdavison/google_oauth_cfc/README.md

 ### Installation

 Create a Google service account.
-Instruction on how to create this account can be found here [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
+Instructions on how to create this account can be found here [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).

 Creating a service account will provide you with an option to download a JSON file containing relevant information (such as the private key).
-Set `<!--- PATH TO KEY FILE --->` on line 10 to the absolute file path of the key.json file.
+Set `<!--- PATH TO KEY FILE --->` on line 21 to the absolute file path of the key.json file.

-Any Google service API that uses OAuth (e.g. The Google Analytics API).
+Usable with any Google API that uses OAuth2 authentication (e.g. The Google Analytics API).
 This authentication token will be sent in the header of all HTTP requests to a given API endpoint.

 ### Reference
 - [JSON Web Tokens](https://tools.ietf.org/html/rfc7515)